Racial Justice Resources

 The new Anti-racism in Medicine collection within MedEdPORTAL provides educators with practice-based, peer-reviewed resources to teach anti-racist knowledge and clinical skills, elevates the educational scholarship of anti-racist curricula, and aims to convene a community of collaborators dedicated to the elimination of racism within medical education.
 To specifically support developers of and educators in anti-racist curricula, MedEdPORTAL also offer individualized mentorship for potential authors from the AAMC.

 - The Faculty and Staff Assistance Program (FSAP) provides free confidential counseling and referral services to faculty, AAPs, and staff.
-For more information, visit hr.georgetown.edu/fsap or call (202) 687-2396.
+For more information, visit the Faculty/Staff Assistance Program page or call (202) 687-2396.

-- More mental health and telehealth resources for students, faculty, and staff can be found here.
+- View more mental health and telehealth resources for students, faculty, and staff.

 MedStar Health has compiled a list of resources to support the well-being of our residents, faculty and staff: